vladhlinskiy/couchbase/docs/Couchbase-batchsource.md

 [N1QL SELECT statement]:
 https://docs.couchbase.com/server/current/n1ql/n1ql-language-reference/selectintro.html

+**Number of Splits:** Desired number of splits to divide the query into when reading from Couchbase.
+Fewer splits may be created if the query cannot be divided into the desired number of splits.
+If the specified value is zero, the plugin will use the number of map tasks as the number of splits.

 **Username:** User identity for connecting to the Couchbase.

 **Password:** Password to use to connect to the Couchbase.